 To make the Port Wine Sauce, start with a good Port Wine and decide if you are using figs or raisins as either are suitable.
 Fairbanks Port Wine works well for this recipe as it is not too expensive.
 This sauce includes Balsamic Vinegar.
 The best choice is an aged Dark Balsamic Vinegar introducing another layer of rich, smooth flavor!
 This is not a time for a thin, harsh BV.
 Prima Oliva 18 Year Traditional aged Balsamic Vinegar is perfect for this sauce!

 Now it is time to make the Fig Port Wine Sauce for our Prosciutto Wrapped Pork Tenderloin.
 Start with caramelizing the onions.
 In a large saucepan add the figs, bay leaf, and Port Wine and simmer over medium heat for about 5-minutes.
 Lastly, add the remaining ingredients simmering the sauce until desired thickness.
-Consider making the Port Wine sauce ahead of time and if it thickens too much you can reconstitute it with Port Wine.
 The key to this sauce is reducing to about half of the original liquids or more for a thicker sauce.
 Serve it with caramelized onions and figs mixture which forms a topping for the pork or puree for a smooth sauce.

 Pork Tenderloin Medallions